brunomachado37/liris_droid/README.md

 - The oculus APK and setup, docker instalation, and x11 forwarding configuration should be performed just like in the laptop setup.

+- **IMPORTANT:** There is no problem at all in following the setup for 2 PCs (NUC + laptop) and using only one PC.
+Just configure the NUC and the laptop to have the same IP address (equal to the host PC) and you will have 2 Docker containers running on the same PC for launching the application.
+Since the communication is done through the network, no additional twitching is needed.
+This works better than the single PC setup, because it isolates the polymetis dependencies in the NUC container.

 ---------
 ## Running application